Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

-- New open-air festival
+- Open-air festival

 - Located on the central Rathausplatz